spaceninja/dnd-adventures/src/adventures/history-channel/deck-4.md

 _Controlled by #TeamRatings_

 > Broadcasting is a bustling hive of activity.
-The corridor is well-lit and crew move quickly from place to place, fetching coffee, delivering updates, and moving equipment.
+The corridor is well-lit and crew move quickly from place to place, fetching items, delivering updates, and moving equipment.
 The center of all the activity is Broadcasting Control, where the nonstop broadcast covering the mutiny and the daily gladiatorial combat is managed.

 If the characters have gained access without invitation and are wearing a red #TeamRatings [**_Jumpsuit_**](../appendix-magic-items/#uniform) or [**_Security Armor_**](../appendix-magic-items/#faction-armor), they can move along the corridor with a successful DC 15 Charisma (Deception) check.
 If not, they’ll be confronted by the person who spots them.